geekmister/geekmister/README.md

 20. SSH connections in terminal how to do manage?
 Can I do a software to manage these SSH connections?
 21. I can a software what download yutube and x video.
 Like [xdown is download yutube video](https://xdown.chuangzuoniu.com/) and **Chrome extension of x video downloader** and [think4v](https://utubedown.think4v.cn/).
 22. I found start map in Astrophile magazine, so want to make a software about start map.
 I found a project about start map.
 [Stellarium](https://github.com/Stellarium/stellarium)
 23. Found a good project in github, I also to make it.
+See the [design-material repository](https://github.com/YOYZHANG/design-material).

 # Use resources